aaronbrantley/quori_tools/microphone_direction/README.md

 ## microphone_direction
-takes the latest detected sound and performs tasks with the given information.
+Gets the latest detected sound and performs tasks based on its direction

 ### `rosrun microphone_direction directionTest`
-prints the direction of the latest detected sound. can also be used as a calibration tool for the microphone.
+Prints the direction of the latest detected sound

 ### `rosrun microphone_direction turnToSound`
-rotate quori to face the direction of the last sound heard.
+Rotate Quori to face the direction of the last sound heard